SENSAAS/sensaas/README.md

 ## Visualization

 You can use any molecular viewer.
-For instance, you can use PyMOL if installed (see optional packages) to load the Target, the Source and the aligned Source(s):
+For instance, you can use PyMOL if installed (see optional packages) to load the Target and the aligned Source(s):

+after aligning IMATINIB_mv.sdf on IMATINIB.sdf:

-	pymol examples/IMATINIB.sdf examples/IMATINIB_mv.sdf Source_tran.sdf
+	pymol examples/IMATINIB.sdf Source_tran.sdf

 or after executing meta-sensaas.py with several molecules: